 GIANT TINGLE TREE

 The Giant Tingle Tree with a huge fire-hollowed trunk is one of the most popular trees in southern forests.
 It’s unbelievable that this tree is still standing upright on the ground.
 There’s absolutely nothing inside its trunk.
-What’s interesting, red tingle trees can live for more than 400 years, which is exceptional given the frequency of bushfires in the South West.
+What’s interesting, the red tingle trees can live for more than 400 years, which is exceptional given the frequency of bushfires in the South West.
 Getting there is easy.
-You can either take a 2,5 km stroll from Hilltop Lookout and walk through the beautiful forest or drive up directly to the Giant Tingle Tree.
+You can either take a 2,5 km stroll from Hilltop Lookout and walk through the beautiful forest or drive up directly to the site of Giant Tingle Tree.

 Hilltop Lookout – Giant Tingle Tree – Hilltop Lookout

 Trail access: 2WD (sealed road)

 These are the best things to do in Walpole – Nornalup National Park.
 Are you going to visit the Valley of the Giants Tree Top Walk?
 Let me know by leaving a comment below!

 Hey, it’s Karolina, the author of this blog.
 If you find my content valuable and helpful, I would be more than grateful, if you could support my work, and buy me a coffee.
 I do love writing my blog, and creating content for you guys.
 Thank you!